 Through its Research Match program, researchers can apply to recruit individuals enrolled in SFARI cohorts into new research studies.
 SFARI also builds and hosts data analysis tools to interrogate genetic risk factors for autism and to allow researchers to explore genotypic and phenotypic data from SFARI cohorts.
 These cohorts and tools are complemented by a collection of biological resources created to facilitate laboratory studies of autism.
 These include induced pluripotent stem cells generated from individuals with autism, post-mortem human brain tissue, and genetically modified zebrafish, mouse and rat animal models of autism.
 More recently, and looking to the future, SFARI is also investing in efforts to evaluate potential novel therapeutics for autism.
 Information about SFARI shared resources is available here.

-We are committed to supporting the best science internationally that addresses the many challenges posed by autism and related disorders, and we hope that SFARI.org is useful to you.
-The scientific staff and I welcome your input and your suggestions for new resources that will help advance autism research.
+We at SFARI are committed to supporting the best science that addresses the many challenges posed by autism and related conditions, and we hope that SFARI.org is useful to you.
+The scientific staff and I welcome your input and your suggestions for new resources and directions that will help advance autism research.

 Kelsey C. Martin, M.D., Ph.D.